 - The report should address aptitude, academic achievement, and information processing as well as include names, titles, signatures of evaluators, and dates of assessment.

 Other information that can be helpful includes:

 SAS makes the determination of reasonable and appropriate accommodations even though reports may include recommendations for accommodations.

-2. A letter from a qualified professional including all of the general guidelines listed above providing substantial evidence of a prior diagnosis, accommodation, or classification, such as eligibility for a special education program.
+- A letter from a qualified professional providing information of a prior diagnosis, accommodation, or classification, such as eligibility for a special education program.

 - The most recent Individualized Education Plan (IEP)